Food Allergy & Intolerance

 In some cases, an elimination diet technique is employed by the healthcare professional for diagnosis in which the food that is suspected of causing an allergic reaction is removed from the diet.

 When the above methods suggest a specific food allergy, then a skin prick test is employed to confirm the diagnosis.
-In this test, a needle is used to place a tiny amount of food extract below the skin surface of the lower arm or back.
+During this test, a specialized device is used to place a small amount of the food allergen on the surface of the skin.
 If the person is allergic then there will be swelling or redness at the test site.
 Skin prick test is simple, safe and results are obtained in a few minutes.

 Blood samples can also be taken to measure levels of food-specific IgE antibodies.
 The results of blood test or skin prick test are jointly correlated with the history of reactions to make an accurate diagnosis of the food allergy.